-Troubleshooting satellite receiver not authorized or not subscribed errors on your set-top box
+Troubleshooting not authorized / not subscribed errors on your set-top box

-ContentsHow to diagnose the issue How to refresh your receiver How to reset your receiver What is a corrupt unit ID?
+ContentsHow to diagnose the issue How to refresh your set-top box How to reset your set-top box What is a corrupt unit ID?

 OverviewUse these tips to troubleshoot authorization issues with your satellite set-top box(satellite receiver).
 If your set-top box has good signal strength and is getting an error message when tuning to a channel in your package, you may be experiencing an authorization issue.

 How to diagnose the issue